-Infusing the new Student Affairs Technology Competency into Practice
+Infusing the New Student Affairs Technology Competency Into Practice

 Duration: 1 hour

-Facilitator: Dr. Josie Ahlquist & Joe Sabado
+Facilitator: Dr. Josie Ahlquist & Dr. Joseph Sabado

-In August 2015, NASPA and ACPA approved the revised version of the Student Affairs Competencies.
+August 24th, 2015, NASPA and ACPA approved the revised version of the Student Affairs Competencies.
 One of the most significant was the addition of Technology that solidifies technology as an essential part of our work, not just a fad that can be embraced by some and not others.
 Attendees will learn the intersection of technology with all the 10 competencies, as well as application of the foundational, intermediate and advanced levels of technology in student affairs.

 - Identify at least three skills they already have from the updated Student Affairs Technology Competency.